FunctionLab/selene/docs/source/index.rst

-.. selene documentation master file, created by sphinx-quickstart on Thu May 24 09:31:50 2018.
+.. selene_sdk documentation master file, created by sphinx-quickstart on Thu May 24 09:31:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Selene documentation
+selene_sdk documentation
 ==================================

 Welcome!
 This is the documentation for Selene, a PyTorch-based deep learning library for sequence-level data.